-If you attended four years at a high school or attended another college or university in which the language of instruction is not English, you must provide evidence of English proficiency to be successful in university studies at UCI.
+You must provide evidence of English proficiency to be successful in university studies at UCI.

-- Score 3, 4, or 5 on the AP examination in English Language and Composition or English Literature and Composition
+- Score 3, 4 or 5 on the AP examination in English Language and Composition, or English Literature and Composition

 - Score 6.5 or higher on the International English Language Testing System (IELTS)